W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ¹¹There is no death, but there *is* a belief in death.

 ::: details Expanded
-The mind can make the belief in separation very real and very fearful, and this belief [in separation] *is* the ‘devil’.
+The mind can make the belief in separation very real and very fearful, and this belief [in separation] *is* the “devil’.
 ²It [the devil] is powerful, active, destructive and clearly in opposition to God, because it [the devil] literally denies His [God’s] Fatherhood.
 ³Look at your life and see what the devil has made.
 ⁴But realize that this [the devil’s] making will surely dissolve in the light of truth, because its [the-devil’s] foundation is a lie.